AdobeDocs/workfront.en/help/product-announcements/product-releases/goals-release-activity/goals-release-20-4.md

 >
 >`Production availability:`&nbsp;With the 20.4 release

-This feature is now included in the [ `Workfront Goals` learning path](https://one.workfront.com/s/getting-started?tabset-9473f=c292c) on Workfront One.
+This feature is now included in the [Workfront Goals learning path](https://one.workfront.com/s/getting-started?tabset-9473f=c292c) on Workfront One.

-## Access Controls for `Workfront Goals`
+## Access Controls for Workfront Goals

-You can now limit access to `Workfront Goals` in the access levels.
-You can give users No Access, or access to View or Edit information in `Workfront Goals`.
+You can now limit access to Workfront Goals in the access levels.
+You can give users No Access, or access to View or Edit information in Workfront Goals.
 This access is available for all license types except for External.
 Prior to this improvement, all users had edit access to all goals.

-For information about granting access to `Workfront Goals`, see [Grant access to Adobe Workfront Goals](../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-goals.md).
+For information about granting access to Workfront Goals, see [Grant access to Adobe Workfront Goals](../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-goals.md).

 <!--